SiobhanBaines/Harry-Potter-Memory-Game/README.md

 8. The font on the How to play and About pages will be white so it stands out from the page making it easy to read.

 ### N.B.
 All of the images used in this website were downloaded from the internet.
+I was also unable to locate all 5 crests in exactly the same style which is why there are differences.

 #### Hogwarts School Crest
 ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS2-HP-Game/blob/360d1825cd9bcd90d9a500c425ff503ab356e807/assets/images/hogwarts_crest.png)